ConRdav/first-project/README.md

 - The contact us page is responsive on all screen sizes and there were no issues when trying to make it responsive.
 ![Responsiveness Contact Page](/assets/images/responsive-contact.webp)

+-This website was tested on a Samsung A52S 5G mobile phone, Iphone 11, Ipad Air 2 and  where all aspects of the website were responsive.

 ### Validator Testing